 Meet the Staff

-Warren L. Holleman, Ph.D. (email@example.com) is Professor of Behavioral Science and Director of the Faculty Health & Well-Being Program.
+Warren L. Holleman, Ph.D. (email@example.com) is Professor of Behavioral Science and Director of the Faculty Health & Well-Being Program in Faculty & Academic Development.
 He and Katrina Allen Wright develop programs that promote the health, well-being, and work-life balance of faculty.
 These include traditional educational programs such as Grand Rounds lectures, departmental presentations, and workshops and as well as nontraditional endeavors that promote communication, social support, and healthy lifestyles.
 These include mindfulness training, Tai Chi, yoga, faculty art, happy hours, support groups, and panel discussions on work-life balance.
 Dr. Holleman also collaborates with other faculty to conduct research on faculty stress, burnout, and well-being.

 Victoria McDonnell, Dr.P.H. (email@example.com), Project Director, has nearly 20 years success in higher education, academic health and private industry.
 She was Director of Marketing and Client Relations at a Houston-based technology company that develops video games for health.
 While at Baylor College of Medicine she was the Houston-site project manager of an NIH-funded Type 2 diabetes prevention trial and is skilled in focus group development, moderation, facilitation and analyses.
 Her work at Baylor College of Medicine and as a qualitative research consultant is published in peer-reviewed journals.
 She is a Certified Practitioner of the Myers Briggs Type Indicator® Step I and Step II instruments.
 She earned her master's degree in nutrition from Pennsylvania State University and her doctorate in public health from The University of Texas Health Science Center School of Public Health.

-JR Porter, M.S., IDD (email@example.com) currently serves Project Director supporting the Southern Association of Colleges and Schools Quality Enhancement Plan.
-He joined MD Anderson Cancer Center early in 2001 and worked in the Performance Improvement Department until 20008.
+JR Porter, M.S., IDD (email@example.com) Project Director for Faculty & Academic Development, joined MD Anderson Cancer Center early in 2001 and worked in the Performance Improvement Department until 20008.
 He went to work for Baylor College of Medicine on a federal contract developing educational materials for physicians and consumers based on comparative effectiveness research.
 He returned to MD Anderson Cancer Center in March of 2013.
 Mr. Porter earned his Master of Science degree from Lamar University and has recently been certified as an Instructional Designer/Developer.

-Janice Simon, M.A., CPO® (firstname.lastname@example.org) is a project director in FACE where she staffs the faculty leadership programs and assists faculty and staff as an in-house professional organizer.
+Janice Simon, M.A., CPO® (firstname.lastname@example.org) is a project director in Faculty & Academic Development where she assists faculty and staff as an in-house professional organizer.
 She has been at MD Anderson since early 2000.
 Prior to working at MD Anderson, Ms. Simon worked at a school district as a media coordinator and as a newspaper journalist.
 She earned her Master of Arts degree from the University of Houston-Clear Lake.

-Brenda Slawson, C.A.P-O.M. (email@example.com), Program Manager for FACE, has worked at MD Anderson Cancer Center since 2007.
+Brenda Slawson, C.A.P-O.M. (email@example.com), Program Manager in Faculty & Academic Development, has worked at MD Anderson Cancer Center since 2007.
 In April 2011, she joined us from the department of Pathology where she served as a senior administrative assistant.

 Robert Tillman, Ph.D. (email@example.com), Associate Director of Faculty & Academic Career Enhancement, brings a decade of experience in the professional development of students, fellows and faculty.
 He was most recently Director of Faculty Professional Development at Columbia University Medical Center in New York City.
 He held prior positions directing the Science Alliance at the New York Academy of Sciences providing career development for students and postdocs at over 25 academic institutions focused on the greater New York City metropolitan area, and at NYU School of Medicine overseeing the development of the postdoctoral program.
 He received his Ph.D. in Immunology from Washington University in St. Louis, MO.